 The following are the two types of admission to career programs:

 - Those with a Core-based general education component allowing more than 12 semester hours of Core Curriculum coursework.

 - Those with non-Core general education components allowing 12 or fewer semester hours of Core Curriculum coursework.

 Programs with More than 12 Semester Hours of Core Curriculum

 All applicants must have a high school diploma.
-At research, regional and state universities and some state colleges, applicants must achieve the institutional sector’s Freshman Index (FI) for Limited Admission and must have the sector’s minimum SAT scores.
+At research, comprehensive and state universities and some state colleges, applicants must achieve the institutional sector’s Freshman Index (FI) for Limited Admission and must have the sector’s minimum SAT scores.
 Applicants are not held to RHSC requirements, and they will not be counted among the students in the Limited Admission category.

 Programs with 12 or Fewer Semester Hours of Core Curriculum

 Applicants must meet one of the following criteria:

 - Graduate from an accredited high school as specified in Section 3.2.1 with a minimum GPA of 1.8